msudhanshu10/indicator-dataset/README.md

-# Covid Today by iCART <br/>Daily updated datasets for outbreak indicators - India and states
+### COVID TODAY | open sourced initiative by iCART <br/>Daily updated datasets for outbreak indicators - India and states
 # How to use the datasets (JSON and CSV)

 Dashboard and detailed methods of estimation at www.covidtoday.in <br/>